JohnBinford/AppleWood-Pointe/readme.md

 ## This repository is a simple place to share ideas and pictures in order to prepair our hobbyshop at AWP.

-- Moderator Eric S. will gather pictures and information, and then post it all here for easy viewing.
+- Interim Moderator Eric S. will gather pictures and information, and then post it all here for easy viewing.
 - A folder will be created for each resident, and a master page will showplace various tools and ideas.
 - The table above shows recent activity, you can click the folders or activity to see the information.
   - Verbiage next to each folder indicates the most recent activity for that folder.